 - 5. A maximum of 30 semester credit hours earned through any one or combination of external credit programs may be applied with the approval of the University toward the 120 semester credit hours required for the bachelor's degree.
 These credits will not normally satisfy the academic residency requirement.
-Applications may be obtained from the Office of the Registrar.
-The different external credit programs that may be accepted include: - a.
+The Petition for External Credit form may be found on the Office of the Registrar web page at ben.edu/registrar/upload/Petition-for-External-Credit-Updated-6-15-17-2.pdf. - a.
 The Advanced Placement Program Educational Testing Service (ETS) tests are offered to high school sophomores, juniors or seniors once a year and the scores are sent to Benedictine.
-Students who score three, four or five are given credit in the appropriate course area. - b.
-International Baccalaureate Programme Credit earned for courses in the International Baccalaureate (IB) Programme may be applied to certain major/minor requirements, general education requirements or to electives [as determined by faculty].
-Grades of 5, 6 or 7 on higher-level IB exams will be given credit in the appropriate course area. - c.
+Students who score a three, four or five are given credit in the appropriate course area. - b.
+International Baccalaureate Credit earned for courses in the International Baccalaureate (IB) Programme may be applied to certain major/minor requirements, general education requirements or to electives [as determined by faculty].
+Scores of four or more on higher-level IB exams will be given credit in the appropriate course area. - c.
 CLEP Tests The College Level Examination Program (CLEP) gives students the opportunity to show that they have the knowledge necessary to gain course credit without actually taking the course.
 CLEP credits are not acceptable as transfer credits from other institutions, but evidence of CLEP scores will be evaluated for credit toward the Benedictine University degree.
 The applicant must submit an official copy of the grade report sent by ETS.
 CLEP tests should be taken in the freshman or sophomore year.
-Students may not receive CLEP credit in a subject area in which they have completed course work.
+Students may not receive CLEP credit in a subject area in which they have completed coursework.
 CLEP credit in major courses must be approved in advance by the department chair. - d.
-Work/Life Experience Credit Work/Life experience credit represents attainment through work or other non-academic experiences, of the same degree of competence in a subject (of at least a "C" level) that University undergraduates obtain in the classroom.
-Application for life experience credit must be for a course specifically described in the University Catalog. - e.
+Work/Life Experience Credit Work/Life Experience credit represents attainment through work or other non-academic experiences, of the same degree of competence in a subject (of at least a "C" level) that University undergraduates obtain in the classroom.
+Application for Work/Life Experience credit must be for a course specifically described in the University Catalog.

+- e.
 Other External Credit Benedictine University allows students to apply acceptable hours that have been earned through military experience and/or courses toward the 120 semester credit hours required for the bachelor's degree. - 6.
 A student may apply internship credit toward graduation credit as follows: Humanities, 12 semester credit hours; Business Programs, 12 semester credit hours; Nutrition, 12 semester credit hours; Sociology/Psychology, 6 semester credit hours; Computer Science, 12 semester credit hours. - 7.
 Waivers of University or program requirements may be made for sound cause acceptable to the University when extenuating circumstances arise.
-Three graduation requirements which are never waived are the 120 semester credit-hour minimum, the minimum GPA of 2.000, and the minimum credit hour residency.
+Three graduation requirements which are never waived are the 120 semester credit hour minimum, the minimum GPA of 2.000, and the minimum credit hour residency.
 The student begins a request for a waiver by seeking the approval of his/her academic advisor.
-The number of additional approvals depends on the nature of the waiver.

-- 8. A student must earn the recommendation of the faculty of his or her major program for graduation.
+The number of additional approvals depends on the nature of the waiver. - 8.
+A student must earn the recommendation of the faculty of his or her major program for graduation.
 Normally this recommendation is based upon fulfilling the program requirements, including a comprehensive examination or other integrating experience. - 9.
 One must be in good standing and have settled all financial accounts with the University to qualify for graduation. - 10.
-All incoming freshmen must complete the requirements for a Catholic Studies minor [requirements may be found on Page 70 of this catalog].
+All incoming freshmen must complete the requirements for a Catholic Studies minor [requirements may be found on Page 77 of this catalog].